samphibian/patzah-project/README.md

  * Sensors/actuators:
    * Grove
    * Grove Cable + jumper cables + any other

+*Please note that this repository includes the folders CADfiles and projectInformation which are not necessary to download.*

 ### For IP display and launch of jupyter server on startup: